aSh-dev-io/aSh-dev-io/README.md

 ---

 ### 📈 Current Work
-🚀 Exploring **IoT-cloud integration** using ESP32 and camera modules.
 🔧 Working on **AI-assisted control systems** for industrial process applications.
 🌱 Constantly learning and building projects that connect **hardware with intelligence**.